Nightmare-ing/CS61C-fa20-proj2/README.md

 ```

-## Here's what I did in project 2:
+My Solution for CS61C fa20 version project2, what I did including environment setup
+is recorded in commits messages.